 So now, what else can I use these hash browns with?
 Next time, I think we’ll go with a serving or two of vegetables.
 Certainly, diced tomatoes or spinach would have worked nicely here.

-- 1/2 teaspoon of black pepper, coarse grind
+- ½ teaspoon ground black pepper - coarse grind

-- 2 tablespoons of freshly grated parmesan cheese
+- 2 tablespoons parmesan cheese - freshly grated

 - Spray skillet with non-stick spray, turn the heat on to medium